 Despite the lack of a formal engineering degree, Felix Wankel of Germany was hired by major car companies including Daimler-Benz and BMW at various times.
 In 1951, he worked in the research department at NSU Motorenwerk AG located in Lindau, Germany where he designed and completed his first rotary engine.
-Ten years later, a Japanese automobile company, Mazda, began using Wenkel’s engine in some models.
-Wenkel later established his own laboratory in Lindau and continued improving his design.
+Ten years later, a Japanese automobile company, Mazda, began using Wankel’s engine in some models.
+Wankel later established his own laboratory in Lindau and continued improving his design.

 70. John Von Neumann

 Along with Claude Shannon and Alan Turing, Neumann played a major role in the development of early programmable digital computers.
 He was a prominent mathematician in his early 20s and throughout his life made great contributions to the U.S nuclear defense strategy.
 In his final years, Neumann outlined a new design of a machine that could replicate itself.
 The machine would read its own design as a set of instruction and copy the design to build another new machine.
 Later discoveries in genetics were at least conceptually based on this idea.

 Beginning in 1934, Carlson worked on a new way to quickly and conveniently copy texts and drawings.
 Instead of focusing on chemical-based processes, like a lot of large corporations back then, he determined that electrostatics could deliver a better solution.
 Carlson figured that exposure to light could increase the conductivity of certain substances.
 When the light was removed, the electric current could be eliminated too.
 He called this a xerography and made the first successful attempt in 1938.
 A small firm based in Rochester, the Haloid Company, obtained the commercial rights to the invention and introduced the first office copier 11 years later.
 Royalties made Carlson a multimillionaire.